NovaFox161/NovaGamesLib-Bukkit/README.md

 - Robust API for minigames to be built against
 - Can handle almost all minigame types.
 - Create teams, goals, functions, and more.
-- Advanced arenaBase regeneration support
+- Advanced arena regeneration support
-- Fully automated system to offer built in arenaBase restarts.
+- Fully automated system to offer built in arena restarts.
 - Built in kit system/handling (with support for custom names and enchantments).
 - Advanced scoreboard API with support for scoreboard animations.
 - Built in support for join/quit/spectate signs.
 - Enderchest backup support (player inventory backup support coming soon)
-- Player minigame stats tracking (All stored in the database), per minigame.
+- Player minigame stats tracking (All stored in a MySQL database), per minigame.
 - Handling of joining/quiting games
 - Tons of custom events for you to listen to to control the game and the player.
 No longer do you need to implement tons of code for something simple, just listen to an NGL event.
 In fact, NGL events are just like Bukkit events!!!
 - Fully fledged timer API for controlling wait delays, start delays, game length, and more.